Input/Output

 • Single-end FASTA/Q file: s reads.fq.gz,

-• Alignment and mapped BAM/CRAM file: a alns.bam,
+• Alignment and mapped BAM/CRAM file: a alns.bam, can optionally specify bai/crai index path in third column,

 • Unmapped BAM/CRAM file: u reads.bam (same as -a reads.bam --no-index).